-Offered in conjunction with the William P. Clements Center for Southwest Studies The History Department will award fellowships to all students accepted into the Ph.D. program.
+Offered in conjunction with the William P. Clements Center for Southwest Studies.

+The History Department will award fellowships to all students accepted into the Ph.D. program.
 Funding is guaranteed for a period of five years for those whose work remains excellent.
 Fellowships include tuition, fees, health insurance and a \$20,000 stipend for the academic year.
 In addition, the Clements Department of History has resources available for travel to professional conferences and to research archives.

-All applicants for the Doctor of Philosophy in history must have a bachelor's degree from an accredited college or university (students from abroad must hold the equivalent degree), with a minimum grade point average of 3.000, and have completed at least 12 advanced hours in history.
+All applicants for the Doctor of Philosophy in history must have a bachelor's degree from an accredited college or university (students from abroad must hold the equivalent degree), with a minimum grade point average of 3.000, and have completed at least 12 advanced credit hours in history.
 Applicants must submit test scores for the GRE graduate school admission exam.
 If English is not the applicant's native language, he or she must also take the TOEFL English language proficiency test and score 80 or higher.
 Students must submit a statement of purpose, an example of their written work and official transcripts.
 Three letters of recommendation are also required.
 In addition, applicants should possess a foundation in a language for research, usually Spanish, sufficient to enable them to pass an examination in translation to English in September of the first year of study.
 Prospective students must submit their applications and all supporting documents by December 1.

-Historiography. (three credits) In the first term, students will take HIST 6300, a historiography course that introduces them to the professional study of history.
+Historiography. (three credit hours) In the first term, students will take HIST 6300, a historiography course that introduces them to the professional study of history.
 Readings vary from year to year, but cover a broad range of methodologies, perspectives and topics.
 The course also addresses historical writing, research techniques and historical sources.

-American (U.S.) History.
-(24 credits) The major field in American history offers broad preparation.
-During the first two years, students take a sequence of four courses based upon intensive readings in American history (12 credits) from the era of Indian-European contact to the present, in order to acquire a mastery of the historiography of the field.
-The colloquia emphasize new problems, interpretations and debates vital to the study of American history.
-In addition, students take four other courses (12 credits) that may vary in both content and method; these take the form of graduate courses, graduate/senior-level reading seminars and/or individual directed readings.
-According to individual interests and requirements, one or two of these courses may be taken in another department.
+American History.
+(24 credit hours) The major field in American history offers broad preparation.
+During the first two years, students take a sequence of four colloquia (12 credit hours) in which they read intensively in American history from the era of Indian-European contact to the present.
+The intention is that they should master the historiography of the field.
+These colloquia emphasize new problems, interpretations and debates vital to the study of American history.

-The American Southwest, the U.S. West, Mexico, Hispanic America, Borderlands, Mexican Americans and Native Americans.
-(12 credits) Students will develop a specialized field in history by taking a minimum of 12 credits of coursework in any combination of the above areas.
-For example, students who have completed a research seminar and colloquium on Mexico might take six additional credits in southwestern history (including Mexican-American and Native American history); whereas students who have completed a seminar and colloquium in the Southwest might take six credits in Mexico/Hispanic America.
+Regional, Ethnic, or Other Specialization.
+(18 credit hours) While the department maintains strong specializations in the Southwest, the West, Mexico, Borderlands, Mexican Americans, and Native Americans, students may instead opt to develop an individualized specialization of 18 credit hours in a coherent field of study in American history approved by the Graduate Committee.
 Students may also wish to enrich their historical understandings by taking courses in other disciplines, such as anthropology, literature or religious studies.
 The courses should be chosen in consultation with the adviser.
-The program offers unusual opportunities for students to broaden and deepen their knowledge in their field.
-Resources include the Clements Center for Southwest Studies, with its symposia, research fellows and distinguished visitors; SMU's DeGolyer Library, a repository for a remarkable collection of books and manuscripts on Mexico and the Southwest; and the Meadows Museum of Art, which houses perhaps the world's finest collections of early modern Spanish art outside of Spain.
+The program offers unusual opportunities for students to broaden and deepen their knowledge.
+Resources include the Clements Center for Southwest Studies, with its symposia, research fellows and distinguished visitors; SMU's DeGolver Library, a repository for a remarkable collection of books and manuscripts on Mexico and the Southwest; and the Meadows Museum of Art, which houses perhaps the world's finest collections of early modern Spanish art outside of Spain.
+For students with more interdisciplinary interests, the Bridwell Library provides a wealth of primary sources for the study of religious history; the Underwood Library supports the study of legal history, including that of international law; and the Center for Presidential History allows for research in the domestic and foreign affairs of the United States.